locka99/cpp-to-rust-book/features_of_rust/types.md

 While `int` is unlikely to fail for most loops in a modern compiler supporting ILP32 or greater, it is still technically wrong.
 In a LP32 data model incrementing 32767 by one would become -32768 so this loop would never terminate if `s.size()` was a value greater than that.

 C/C++ types can also be needlessly wordy such as `unsigned long long int`.
-Again, this sort of puffery encourages code to take short cuts, or bloat the code with typedefs or potentially use the wrong type altogether.
-The best action is of course to use `<stdint.h>` if it is available.
+Again, this sort of puffery encourages code to make bad assumptions, use a less wordy type, or bloat the code with typedefs.
+The best action is of course to use `<cstdint.h>` / `<stdint.h>` if it is available.

 ### Real types

-C/C++ has float, double and long double precision floating point types.
-A floating point number can represent, with varying degrees of precision, real numbers including fractional portions.
+C/C++ has float, double and long double precision floating point types and they suffer the same vagueness as integer types.

 * `float`
 * `double` - "at least as much precision as a `float`"
 * `long double` - "at least as much precision as a `double`"

-The C and C++ standards are vague on what precision these values represent.
 In most compilers however a float is a 32-bit single precision value, and a double is an 64-bit double precision value.
 The most common machine representation is the [IEEE 754-2008 format](https://en.wikipedia.org/wiki/IEEE_floating_point).

+#### Long double

 The [`long double`](https://en.wikipedia.org/wiki/Long_double) has proven quite problematic for compilers.
-Despite expectations it is not normally a quadruple precision value.
+Despite expectations that it is a quadruple precision value it usually isn't.
 Some compilers such as gcc may offer 80-bit extended precision on x86 processors with a floating point unit but it is implementation defined behaviour.

 The Microsoft Visual C++ compiler treats it with the same precision as a `double`.
 Other architectures may treat it as quadruple precision.
-The fundamental problem with `long double` is that most desktop processors would not have the ability to perform 128-bit floating point operations in hardware so a compiler must implement code in software.
+The fundamental problem with `long double` is that most desktop processors do not have the ability in hardware to perform 128-bit floating point operations so a compiler must either implement it in software or not bother.

+#### Half

 As an aside, some GPU C-derived shader languages may also support a `half` precision 16-bit float (for interpolating values between 0 and 1 for example) but it is not part of the C/C++ standard.

 ### Booleans

-A `bool` (boolean) type in C/C++ can have the value `true` or `false`, however it can be promoted to an integer type (0 = `false`, 1, `true`) and even be incremented with ++ to be true although it cannot be decremented to false !?
+A `bool` (boolean) type in C/C++ can have the value `true` or `false`, however it can be promoted to an integer type (0 == `false`, 1 == `true`) and a bool even has a ++ operator for turning false to true although it has no -- operator!?

-Inverting true with a ! becomes false and vice versa.
+But inverting true with a ! becomes false and vice versa.

 ```c++
 !false == true